10 Top-Rated Campgrounds in the Outer Banks, NC

 10. Rodanthe Watersports and Campground

 Located in the bustling town of Rodanthe and central to everything is Rodanthe Watersports & Campground.
-This is a small, family-run operation with only 25 sites.
+This is a small, family-run operation with only 25 sites and one 12 x 12 cabin.
 If you can get in, you might be lucky enough to secure a water's edge spot and be able to catch the sunset from your picnic table.

 If you can tear yourself away from gazing out at the sound, the campground offers surfing and sailing lessons.
 Water sports gear rentals, including stand up paddleboards, kayaks, sailboats, surfboards, boogie boards, bikes, beach chairs, and umbrellas, are available on-site.